Join the San Francisco Bay Area Families for Safe Streets, Walk SF, and members of the Vision Zero Coalition, as we mark San Francisco’s 4th annual:

-Each year, more than 1.2 million people are killed as a result of traffic violence.
-In the U.S., more than 33,000 people die from vehicle-related injuries.
-In San Francisco, each day more than three people are hit by cars — and so far this year, 22 people have died as the result of preventable traffic crashes.
+Every year, more than 1.3 million people are killed and 50 million more are injured or disabled in traffic collisions — also called traffic violence.
+In the U.S., more than 33,000 people die from vehicle-related injuries annually.
+In San Francisco, on average, more than three people a day are hit by cars while walking.